Download individual maps as PDFs:

 - Boko Haram, by far the most lethal of all African militant Islamist groups, has become increasingly confined to an area straddling Nigeria, Niger, Chad, and Cameroon.

-- The attacks of most militant Islamist groups are geographically concentrated, underscoring the local focus of these groups.
+- The violent events involving most militant Islamist groups are geographically concentrated, underscoring the local focus of these groups.
 The exception is AQIM, which lacks a single geographic base but has progressively expanded its operations across multiple Sahelian countries.